-Ida (pictured above) has been a Young Advisor since last year and this is what she had to say about the experience so far:
+Ida (pictured above) has been a Young Advisor since 2018.

 “Being a Young Advisor has been really great for me as it has helped me meet loads of amazing young people who do amazing stuff in the borough and in their lives.
 It has helped me with confidence, and to recognise how my voice as a young person matters in a room full of older people who might be more experienced than me.

 As a Young Advisor we make sure we go into different spaces and offer the opinions of young people and make sure that we get our voices heard, and give other young people a chance to have their opinion on what’s working and what’s not working properly in the council”

 Waltham Forest Young Advisors had a recent recruitment in December 2018 and gained 25 new accredited Young Advisors.

 The YIAG are a powerful group of young people, aged 14-25 who live in Waltham Forest.
 The YIAG advises the council on community safety issues, feeding directly into strategy including the Violence Reduction Partnership.
 The YIAG is trained to deliver peer to peer workshops in schools.
 Additionally, the YIAG trains new police recruits on the impact of Stop and Search on young people and the importance of trauma informed and child-centred approaches.
 Members of the YIAG are also trained to deliver their innovative peer to peer outreach programme ‘Streetbase.’